Ebooks

 How to search for ebooks

 Ebooks are listed on LibrarySearch.
-Follow the steps below to search our collection through either of these routes, or alternatively, watch our video.
+Follow the steps below to search our collection:

 - Search for the book by author and/or keyword or a combination of both.
-At the search results screen, click the Library filter (on the left) to limit your search to Oxford Brookes University content if this limiter is required.
-Under the Format filter, click the check box marked eBooks to select only e-book content.
+At the results screen click the check box marked eBook to select only e-book content.

 - Click on the book title to see the full details and click for the button marked 'View eBook'.
 Log in when prompted with your Brookes username and password.